TritonVM/triton-vm/specification/arithmetization.md

 Indicator polynomial `ind_13(hv3, hv2, hv1, hv0)` is `hv3·hv2·(1 - hv1)·hv0`.
 It evaluates to 1 on `(1, 1, 0, 1)`, i.e., `ind_13(1, 1, 0, 1) = 1`.
 Any other indicator polynomial, like `ind_7`, evaluates to 0 on `(1, 1, 0, 1)`.
+Likewise, the indicator polynomial for 13 evaluates to 0 for any other argument.

 Below, you can find a list of all 16 indicator polynomials.